Radio amateur activities

 When we speak with amateur radios about their hobby, we are all curious to know what is their working environment and interested in visiting their ham shack.
 For the novice or the casual amateur, including SWL, it can be hard to imagine how big can be sometimes a ham shack after a few years of practice.

-In the next series of pictures I have tried to display some of the most complete ham shacks starring the nicest arrangements from a pure aesthetic point of view.
+In the next series of pictures I have tried to show some of the most complete ham shacks starring the nicest arrangements from a pure aesthetic point of view.
 Most of these amateurs work on HF bands but some of them have extended their activities to the higher frequencies up to few dozen of GHz for the EME activity.

 Instead of showing the installations and antenna farms which budget can exceed 1 million dollars for some contest or DX teams (there is one small section at the end of this page), I have prefered to show you to what could look like an ordinary ham shack with time, some money, a few place left and good taste.
 Of course all this is subjective, depending on your passion for ham radio, the time available and many other factors.

 If some amateurs have gears small enough to be placed on a small table, some have gathered so many gears that they require a double desk or even a full room.

 At the computing age, let's begin with some "high-tech" shacks or at least that look like a "space control center", at least by the number of gears and monitors used, their quality or the room arrangement.
 Although there is a place for all ham shacks, these ones could deserve the top position.

 In another style, some lucky amateurs have the opportunity to get old communication consoles from a public service (military, police, etc) or have skills to built themselves their furnitures that become a key element of their ham shack.

 It is obvious that the first function of a ham shack is not to be "nice" but practical, efficient and as far as possible including performing rigs and peripherals, completed with all necessary documentation, in printed or electronic format.